jakew1ll/softlayer-api-python-client/docs/cli/cci.rst

-.. _search_usr_docs:
+.. _cci_user_docs:

-Working with Search
+Working with Cloud Compute Instances
 ====================================
-Using the SoftLayer portal or API to find things/objects and their data is simple if you know where to go.
-If you are having trouble finding the things or have to go through a lot of things, here comes search.
-The SLAPI provides a search service to search across some of the commonly used data you need to find.
-This page gives an intro to working with SoftLayer's Search service using the SoftLayer command-line client.
+Using the SoftLayer portal for ordering Cloud Compute Instances is fine but for a number of reasons it's sometimes to use the command-line.
+For this, you can use the SoftLayer command-line client to make administrative tasks quicker and easier.
+This page gives an intro to working with SoftLayer Cloud Compute Instances using the SoftLayer command-line client.

 .. note::

 	The following assumes that the client is already :ref:`configured with valid SoftLayer credentials<cli>`.

-First, let's list the types of things we can search with `sl search types`.
+First, let's list the current Cloud Compute Instances with `sl cci list`.
 ::

 	$ sl cci list